Sinus tachycardia: Treatment

 Treatment for physiologic sinus tachycardia involves treating the underlying causes of the tachycardia response.
 Beta blockers may be used to decrease tachycardia in patients with certain conditions, such as ischemic heart disease and rate-related angina.
 In patients with inappropriate sinus tachycardia, careful titration of beta-blockers, salt loading, and hydration typically reduce symptoms.
 Patients who are unresponsive to such treatment can undergo catheter ablation to potentially repair the sinus node.

-Acute myocardial infarction
+Acute myocardial infarction (AMI)

 Sinus tachycardia can present in more than a third of the patients with AMI but this usually decreases over time.
 Patients with sustained sinus tachycardia reflects a larger infarct that are more anterior with prominent left ventricular dysfunction, associated with high mortality and morbidity.
 Tachycardia in the presence of AMI can reduce coronary blood flow and increase myocardial oxygen demand, aggravating the situation.
 Beta-blockers can be used to slow the rate, but most patients are usually already treated with beta-blockers as a routine regimen for AMI.